dnnsharp/sharp-scheduler-guide/actions.md

 ![](All actions.png)

 It's also worth mentioning that Sharp Scheduler providers a framework for new types of actions to be plugged in.
-Make sure to read Extensions pages for more info.
+Make sure to check the Extensions pages for more info.

 The rest of this section goes through each of the core actions that ship with Sharp Scheduler.